 Physical distancing is a crucial part of monitoring your own health and safety.
 The appropriate distance between two individuals is 6 feet away, approximately two arm lengths away from each other indoors and outdoors.
 Physical distancing reduces the spread of COVID-19.

 In order to maintain appropriate physical distancing of 6 feet between you and anyone else, each public area on campus has an occupancy count set for the room.
 The occupancy listed for the space is the maximum number of people allowed for safety.
 Also, circles placed 6 feet apart on the floor in public areas delineate the recommended distance between community members.

+The fitness center is currently closed.
 Augsburg University Athletics provides several links to at-home workouts that can be done with minimal or no equipment.